Local Docs

 Add Plate Documentation

-Use the shadcn CLI to fetch Plate documentation files and necessary MDX components.
+Now, fetch the Plate documentation files and necessary MDX components.

 Version-Specific Documentation